FluentValidation/FluentValidation/docs/custom-validators.md

 - `PropertyValue` - the value of the property being validated
 - `Member` - the MemberInfo describing the property being validated.

 Note that the error message to use is specified in the constructor.
 The simplest way to define your error message is to use the string (as in this example) but you can also used localized error messages by specifying either a resource type and resource name.
-For more details, please see [Localization](localization)
+For more details, please see [Localization](localization).

 To use the new custom validator you can call `SetValidator` when defining a validation rule.